 In 1979, following the Islamic Revolution, many Iranians left their homeland in self and government-imposed exiles.
 My family also left in that year, settling in the United States.
 I was three years old.

-As an adult I would rediscover my stamp collection and make photographs of them with the purpose of telling this personal story.
-The 107 photographs of stamps issued between 1979 and 1989 (collected between 1984 and 1989) not only present a compelling account of the first ten years following the Islamic Revolution but are also a testament to a child growing up in exile.
+The 107 photographs of stamps issued between 1979 and 1989 (collected between 1984 and 1989) not only present an account of the first ten years following the Islamic Revolution but represent my personal story of a child living in exile.

 In 2017 I was invited to Iran to exhibit this series, returning to my country for the first time after thirty-eight years and thus taking the stamps back to their place of issue.